MoneyINC Logo

 18. Hidden Lakes, South Barrington

 According to city-data.com, the median income in South Barrington dropped by a hefty 14.5 percent between 2000 and 2019.
-Considering that still leaves most households on an income of $149,067, you can hold the violins for now.
+Considering that still leaves most households on an income of $198,388 every year, you can hold the violins for those who live in this expensive region.

 While the entire village is doing well for itself, those in Hidden Lakes are doing better than most, at least if the average property price is anything to go by.
-Set your sights on this exclusive little neighborhood, and you'll struggle to find anything for less than $2 million.
+When you set your sights on this exclusive little neighborhood, you'll struggle to find anything for less than $897,900, with some hitting $2 million.

 17. Old Barrington Estates, North Barrington